Choosing an nbn™ provider in Canberra

 What type of nbn connection do I have?

 NBN Co has used a variety of technologies through the rollout of the nbn.
 When checking your address for nbn availability, you will also see the connection your address has access to.
 These include:

 - Fibre to the Node (FTTN)

 - Hybrid Fibre-Coaxial (HFC)

 - Sky Muster™ Satellite Service

 The first five technologies listed above are found across most cities and urban areas.
 Regional and rural areas are mostly limited to fixed wireless or satellite technologies, with both not supporting the fastest nbn speed tiers.

 Can I still make phone calls with nbn?

 All nbn connection types, aside from satellite, include support for making and receiving phone calls via Voice over Internet Protocol (VoIP).
 This feature is not active by default and you need to request it from your provider.
 Your old landline handset might still work using VoIP, with Pay as You Go call rates applying.
-Dodo offers monthly call packs for unlimited local and national calls and bundled minutes for calling 35 popular international locations.
+Dodo no longer offers a phone line on nbn services.

 Can I watch TV with nbn?